-As of June 2012, 46 states have passed legislation to become members of the compact, including most of those with large numbers of military residents.
+As of August 2014, 50 states have passed legislation to become members of the compact, including most of those with large numbers of military residents.
 The Department of Defense Education Activity cannot be a member of the compact but is complying with its provisions in both overseas and domestic schools.
 In return, the compact member states have agreed to treat students coming from a DoDEA school as though they were transferring from a member state.
-Visit USA4 Military Families for additional information.
+Visit Military Interstate Children's Compact Commission for additional information.

 Military parents are accustomed to delays and frustrations in getting their children enrolled in a new school.
 The compact has provisions for member states to facilitate enrollment in the following areas: